Music Therapy as an Effective Tool in Addiction Recovery

 Improves ability to recognise and accept different emotions.

-When actively addicted to drugs, alcohol, or processes, people build up defence mechanisms such as rationalising, minimising, denying, and lying in order to continue their behaviour and hide from their emotions.
+When actively addicted to drugs, alcohol, or processes, people build up defense mechanisms such as rationalizing, minimizing, denying, and lying in order to continue their behavior and hide from their emotions.
 The creative nature of music therapy contrasts these fixed ways of thinking and can help addicts break through their rigid thinking patterns.

 Music also has a powerful impact on our emotional states and can provide indirect access to different emotions.
 Music therapy, especially listening to and discussing music and its lyrics, can help people safely explore emotions and identify a wider range of emotional states.
 Accessing emotions indirectly through music can provide a more comfortable starting point for discussing and accepting a variety of different feelings.

 Promotes self-expression and self-awareness.